testcontainers/testcontainers-java/docs/index.md

         <version>1.0.3</version>
     </dependency>

+Alternatively, if you like to live on the bleeding edge, jitpack.io can be used to obtain SNAPSHOT versions.
+See [here](https://jitpack.io/#testcontainers/testcontainers-java/master-SNAPSHOT) for instructions on obtaining the master branch as a SNAPSHOT dependency.

 ### Shaded dependencies

 **Note**: Testcontainers uses the docker-java client library, which in turn depends on JAX-RS, Jersey and Jackson